foods for anxiety

 Nutrient: Probiotics

-How it helps: Gut and brain are connected!
+How it helps: The gut and brain are connected!
 The available research shows poor gut health and mental illness are correlated.
 Intake of probiotics and prebiotics (plant foods with fiber) lead to improved intestinal health, which can reduce inflammation and thus result in fewer symptoms of mental illness.

 Ideas to incorporate: